 16. Highlight At The Wrong Places

-Do not apply a single eyeshadow color to your entire eye.
+Do not apply a single eyeshadow color to your entire eye area, as they may give you racoon eyes.
 Always use a highlighter shade to enhance your brow bone.
 Golden or silver highlighters will compliment all the shades under the sun.

 17. Flashy Fingernails

 Long, flashy fingernails don’t always give the best impression.
 They can look witchy and claw-like.
 Always keep your nails neatly groomed.

 18. Dry Shampoo Distress